Tax Fraud Attorneys in Portland, Oregon

 While there are many types of tax fraud cases you can file under these laws, there are also numerous types of cases that cannot be filed under either section of the law.

 It is very difficult to determine if you can file a tax fraud claim on your own.
-Our Portland tax fraud attorneys can examine the law to determine your options and if your particular claim is excluded.
+Our Portland tax crime attorneys can examine the law to determine your options and if your particular claim is excluded.

 Contact our firm at 503.245.5677 for your free legal consultation.